 By: Stephen Mahony

-Found only along the coast in southeast QLD, including Stradbroke and Fraser Islands.
+Found only along the coast in southeast QLD, including Stradbroke and K'gari (Fraser) Islands.